Oleg Salenko: Club career

 Salenko was born to a Ukrainian father and a Russian mother in Leningrad, Russian SFSR, Soviet Union.
 He played for Zenit Leningrad, Dynamo Kyiv, Logroñés, Córdoba, Valencia, Rangers and İstanbulspor during his club career, that lasted from 1986 to 2000.

-Eventually, he faded from the international football scene and finally had to end his career prematurely, at the age of 31, for health reasons stemming from injuries.
+Eventually, he faded from the international football scene and finally had to end his career prematurely, at the age of 31, for injury reasons.
 Salenko returned to playing professional football in the 2000–01 season and signed for Pogoń Szczecin.
-He retired after playing a single game however due to his physical conditioning.
+He retired after playing a single game due to his physical conditioning.

 International career

 Salenko played for the Soviet Union under-20 team at the 1989 FIFA World Youth Championship, becoming the tournament top scorer with 5 goals.
 He played a total of only nine international matches, including the Ukraine 1–3 Hungary friendly, which was the first international game for the Ukraine national football team to be recognised by FIFA.
 He also had eight appearances for Russia and scored six goals, all of them at the World Cup in which he was joint top scorer.
 His last international appearance was 6–1 win against Cameroon when he scored five times.

-As of 2022, he is the only player to win the Golden Boot at both the U-20 World Cup and FIFA World Cup.
+As of 2024, he is the only player to win the Golden Boot at both the U-20 World Cup and FIFA World Cup.